 Estate planning is multifaceted, encompassing property, business, contracts, tax, and many other areas of the law.
 It also serves a number of important purposes – it can help you avoid probate, minimize or eliminate estate taxes, and provide instructions on how to manage your affairs during your incapacity and settle matters and control your estate, even after your death.

 The estate planning and tax attorneys at Moskowitz, LLP can help you develop a new estate plan or work with you on modifications to an estate plan that is already in place:

 Basic estate planning

 Basic estate planning documents include either a simple will or a pour-over will with a revocable living trust, durable power of attorney for asset management, and advance health care directive (living will plus health care power of attorney) for healthcare decision-making in the event of your incapacity, to make sure that your wishes are respected.

 There are additional estate planning considerations for non-U.S. citizens and their spouses, including the use of a qualified domestic trust (QDOT) to defer the harsh tax treatment often given to non-US citizens.

 If you have children, you should also consider the benefits of a minor’s trust or special needs trust, to ensure that your children’s inheritance is properly managed and their assets protected.

 Advanced estate planning

-If the total value of your assets is over the estate tax exemption amount (currently $5.49 million per individual), you should explore the tax-saving benefits of a Marital Trust and Credit Shelter Trust, IRA Distribution Planning, as well as the possibility of incorporating an Irrevocable Life Insurance Trust, Charitable Trust, Family Limited Partnership and/or LLC into your estate plan.
+If the total value of your assets is over the estate tax exemption amount, which varies by year, you should explore the tax-saving benefits of a Marital Trust and Credit Shelter Trust, IRA Distribution Planning, as well as the possibility of incorporating an Irrevocable Life Insurance Trust, Charitable Trust, Family Limited Partnership and/or LLC into your estate plan.

 Estate tax audits and litigation